 The policies and procedures outlined in this handbook apply to our work together.
-Please note these policies and procedures apply during school hours and at any off-site, Perspectives-sponsored event, including but not limited to events that affect the mission and/or operation of Perspectives.
+Please note these policies and procedures apply during school hours and at any off-site, Perspectives-sponsored event, including but not limited to events that have a nexus to Perspectives and affect the mission and/or operation of Perspectives.